Christian Schwarz-Schilling: International political activity

+In 1992 Schwarz-Schilling became aware of concentration camps in the Bosnian town of Prijedor, ruled by Serbian troops.
+He urged the Kohl administration and Western democracies to intervene in order to prevent war crimes.
+As nothing happened, he left his office as minister in protest on 14 December 1992.
+In 1994 he was requested by the United Nations to remain in Bosnia and mediate between the populations.
+In 1995, he became chairperson of the sub-committee on Human Rights and Humanitarian Aid of the Bundestag.

-On 14 December 2005, Schwarz-Schilling was confirmed to replace Lord Ashdown both as the High Representative (OHR) — a post created by the 1995 Dayton Agreement — and as the EU's special representative in Bosnia and Herzegovina.
+On 14 December 2005, Schwarz-Schilling was confirmed as the EU's special representative in Bosnia and Herzegovina and as High Representative (OHR), replacing Lord Ashdown.
 On 1 February 2006, he was appointed as such.
-He has cast his role as that of "advisor" to the country who wants to "listen to the people" — in contrast to his predecessor Ashdown, who attracted criticism particularly from Bosnian Serbs for relying too heavily on his Bonn-powers to force through legislation and sack elected officials.
+He cast his role as that of "advisor" to the country who wants to "listen to the people".

 Under Schwarz-Schilling, the OHR seemed to soften its invasiveness, thanks to pressures from the Council of Europe and a growing EU involvement.
 The number of OHR legislative initiatives and of dismissed officials lowered.
 The EU decision to shut down the OHR by June 2007 unexpectedly arose disappointment and concern in the Bosnian population, NGOs, and politicians.
 During his time in office, nationwide research by Oxford Research International, which Schwarz-Schilling oversaw, showed that the silent majority of Bosnia and Herzegovina was significantly more tolerant and forward-looking than the politicians who represented them.
 It also showed that several policies implemented by national politicians and the international community were out of step with what the population wanted.

-Schwarz-Schilling was unpopular in the OHR in part due to his penchant for dozing off during meetings (leading to a nickname "Schwartz-Schlaffing" in German and "Kamin Spavac" in local language) and his efforts to link German business interests to various projects in Bosnia and Herzegovina, including facilitating access by his own telecommunications consulting company to the Bosnian Serb entity.
-The German government did not support an extension of his initial one year term in January 2007, making him the shortest tenured High Representative.

-Slovak diplomat Miroslav Lajčák replaced Christian Schwarz-Schilling - who was originally intended to be the last holder of the post - on 30 June 2007.
+Slovak diplomat Miroslav Lajčák replaced Schwarz-Schilling – who was originally intended to be the last holder of the post – on 2 July 2007.
 Lajčák retook a more intrusive approach in the work of the OHR, making it seem that apparently decreased intrusiveness was mostly due to the "weak personality" of Schwarz-Schilling.
-However, Schwarz-Schilling remains popular with the Bosnian population.